-Your assessment information has been posted on the LMS and you’re planning how you’re going to tackle what’s to come.
-How do you do your best and nail your revision?
+If you’re planning how you’re going to tackle your next assessment, you may be wondering if you’re getting your revision right.
 We asked lecturers, tutors and students how to revise efficiently and effectively.
 See what they said.

 1. Understand the assessment format